igormalheiros/Julia-Algorithms/README.md

-# Julia Optimization Study
+# Julia Algorithms Study

-# This Repository contains solutions and algorithms for many problems.
+## It is a study guide for people who are interested in learning Classical Algorithms in Julia.
+The repository contains a set of classical algorithms approaching different techniques such as graphs and dynamic programming.
+Each problem contains its description and implementation using Julia.

 Contents
 1. [Connected Components](#connectedcomponents)